COLLEGE CLASS PIANO PREP SEMINAR (FREE!)

 - Playing by ear

-COLLEGE CLASS PIANO PREP is a free, one-hour seminar that introduces high school students to college class piano.
+Periodically, the Music Clubhouse offers a free, one-hour seminar that introduces high school students to college class piano.

 - Interactive sessions with playing demonstrations of required skills